-The mission of The Helper Project is simple: To foster revitalization and beautification and promote cultural connections for the City of Helper, Utah.
+The Helper Project is a 501c3 non-profit, non-political organization.
+Its mission is is simple: To foster revitalization and beautification and promote cultural connections for the City of Helper, Utah.

-It didn’t take them long to discover that, like many rural mining towns in America, Helper had felt the effects of the decline in the production of coal and oil and gas.
-After brainstorming together on how to best use their skills for the benefit of the community, they decided to form The Helper Project.
-A governing board of community leaders, artists, and business owners was created, and The Helper Project was formalized in August 2016.
+It didn’t take them long to discover that, like many rural railroad and mining towns in America, Helper had felt the effects of the decline in the production of coal, oil, and gas.
+Together, they brainstormed on how to best use their skills for the benefit of the community and decided to form The Helper Project.
+They created a governing board of community leaders, artists, and business owners, and formalized the organization in August 2016.

 Today, The Helper Project prides itself on obtaining funds for projects that fall within the realm of the mission statement.
 Since 2016, 48 projects, special events, and exhibitions have been completed, and tens of thousands of dollars have been invested back into the community.

 Your support of The Helper Project goes a long way.
 It enables us to conceive and execute projects that lift the lives of the citizens of our community, and helps us significantly raise Helper’s profile as a destination community for the Arts, History and the Railroad.

 Thank you for sharing our vision and spirit.